clm2609/VirtualDJ/README.md

 # Free Web Virtual DJ

 A free (as in freedom) music mixer similar to virtual DJ.
-YOu can try the latest version [here](http://virtualdj.surge.sh/)
+You can try the latest version [here](http://virtualdj.surge.sh/)

 ## Development server